saylent/WeatherApp/README.md

 # WeatherApp
-Node JS app which shows the weather condition of 10 US cities.
+Node JS/Angular/React app which shows the weather condition for 10 US cities.

 ## Problem:
-Use wunderground weather api to fetch the current temprature of following cities:
+Use wunderground weather api to fetch the temperature for following cities:

 * Austin, TX
 * Denver, CO